ValentaTomas/alfred-config/README.md

-# Alfred Workflows
+# Alfred Config
-Alfred workflows for automating simple tasks.
+Alfred configs and workflows for automating simple tasks.